 The important part about flow efficiency is that, in the vast majority of cases, wait times outweigh work time heavily.
 Flow efficiency of 20% is considered normal.
 This means that a task waits 4 times as much as it’s being worked on.
 Flow efficiency as low as 5% is not considered rare.
 It translates to wait time being 20 times longer than work time.

 With low flow efficiency, doubling the size of a task will contribute only to a marginal change in the total time that the task spends in the workflow (lead time).
-With 15% flow efficiency and doubling the size of the task lead time would be only 13% longer than initially.
+With 15% flow efficiency and doubling the size of the task lead time would be only 15% longer than initially.
 Tripling the size of the task would only result in a lead time that is 30% longer.
 Let me rephrase: we just increased the size of the task three times and the impact on lead time is less than one third of what we had initially.

 Note, I go by the assumption that increasing the size of a task wouldn’t result in increased wait time.
 Rarely, if ever, such an assumption would hold true.